Alex Campbell (politician)

-Alexander Bradshaw Campbell PC OC OPEI (born December 1, 1933) is a former politician of Prince Edward Island, Canada.
+Alexander Bradshaw Campbell PC OC OPEI (born December 1, 1933) is a Canadian politician who served as the 23rd premier of Prince Edward Island from 1966 to 1978.
 He is the son of former premier Thane A. Campbell and Cecilia L. Bradshaw.
 He entered politics by winning a seat in the legislature through a 1965 by-election in 5th Prince.
-Later the same year he was elected leader of the PEI Liberal Party and, in 1966 took the party to power becoming, at 32, one of the youngest premiers ever elected in Canada.
+Later the same year he was elected leader of the PEI Liberal Party and, in 1966, took the party to power becoming one of the youngest premiers ever elected in Canada, at age 32.
 He also held the position of Attorney-General from 1966 until 1969.

 Education

 Campbell attended Dalhousie University, where he earned a Bachelor of Arts degree and a law degree, and, in 1959, he passed the bar in Prince Edward Island.
 In 1971 he was recognized as a "Significant Sig" by the Sigma Chi fraternity, of which he is a member.

 Political career

 Campbell's government attempted to strengthen the province's economy and improve social conditions by instituting programs such as assistance to homeowners and homebuilders.
 His government also revamped the educational system and established the PEI Heritage Foundation.
 He also started the Land Development Corporation and the PEI Lending Authority to help develop the economy.
 The government also brought in controls on absentee ownership of land.